sfigg/commercialization-public/test/hlk/getstarted/hlk-proxy-client-prerequisites.md

 There are two deployment scenarios for Windows HLK:

 -   **Domain-joined environment.** In a domain-joined environment, a domain controller is present and all computers designated for Windows HLK features are joined to the same domain controller.
 If you plan to deploy Windows HLK in a domain-joined environment, you need a minimum of three computers: a Windows domain controller, a Windows HLK test server, and at least one Windows HLK test system.
-Make sure that Microsoft Active Directory® is configured and running on the domain controller.
+Make sure that Microsoft Active Directory is configured and running on the domain controller.
 Your domain controller and HLK test server cannot be on the same box.

 -   **Workgroup environment.** A workgroup environment has no domain controller.
 If you plan to deploy Windows HLK in a workgroup, you need at least two computers: a test server and a test system joined to the same workgroup. **Don't** use the Default Administrator account.
 In this configuration, you must enable the Guest account.